TomK32/APRI50/terraforming.md

 won't be called simultaneously.

 Every interface of the evolution kit must provide a `apply` method.
-This method must accpet a `chunk` of data containing detailed binary information of the previous results in the previous steps of the Evolution Kit quantum computation.
+This method must accept a `chunk` of data containing detailed binary information of the previous results in the previous steps of the Evolution Kit quantum computation.